 The primary aim of our research group is to study the effect of rare protein-altering genetic variants, identified using whole-genome sequencing data of long-lived individuals.
 To this end, we make use of the CRISPR/Cas9 system to generate transgenic cell lines and mice harbouring the identified variants.
 We subsequently measure the in vitro (human and mouse cell lines) and in vivo (mice) effects of the genetic variants on the functioning of the genes in which they reside (PMID: 33690799).

 Another approach to identify mechanisms that contribute to healthy ageing is by studying biomarkers.
 To this end, we have previously looked at different serum parameters and identified glucose, insulin, triglycerides and telomere length as potential biomarkers of healthy ageing (PMID: 24425829; PMID: 27374409).
 In our most recent study, we studied the association between metabolomics and prospective survival and identified a set of 14 metabolic biomarkers that are predictive of future mortality (PMID: 31431621).
 However, the utility of these, and most other, identified biomarkers of healthy ageing in clinical settings still has to be determined.

-Establish human ageing studies in Cologne to determine the efficacy of previously identified biomarkers of healthy ageing in clinical studies.
+The second main aim of our research group is therefore to establish novel human ageing studies in Cologne to determine the efficacy of previously identified biomarkers of healthy ageing, including the ones originating from studies in model organisms, in clinical studies.